2 CARLTON STREET, EAST MEZZANINE,

 What is the selection process when choosing topics?

-Topics come to us from various sources including our own internal research, suggestions from the public and pitches from filmmakers during the RFP process.
-Topics for new Heritage Minutes are discussed and selected by a five-member committee who consider how topics serve to fill gaps we have identified within the collection.
-We explore a broad range of topics and voices, with particular interest in lesser-known or overlooked stories.
-We also consider topics that speak to contemporary issues and conversations, as well as topics that mark significant anniversaries in order to make the past more relevant to our audiences.
+Topics come to us from various sources including our own internal research, suggestions from the public and pitches from filmmakers during the RFP (Request for Proposal) process.
+Proposals for new Heritage Minutes are discussed and selected by a five-member committee who evaluate the strengths of each subject while considering how various topics serve to fill gaps we have identified within the collection.
+We explore a broad range of subjects and voices, with particular interest in lesser-known or overlooked stories.
+We also consider proposals that speak to contemporary issues and conversations, as well as topics that mark significant anniversaries in order to make the past more relevant to our audiences.
+Heritage Minutes are a legacy project.
+We therefore work within a guideline that topics should be set at least 20 years in the past.
+As a general rule, we do not make Minutes about living people.

 Do you work with film unions?